meehljd/dl-bayes-template/README.md

-# mtg_modeling
+# Project Description

-Modeling the Magic: The Gathering game.
-I will explore aspects of the game, such as latent card strength, deck strength, card scarcity, and card prices.
+_...describe the project in a few short sentences..._

-For futher discussion, refere to the jupyter notebooks.
+For further discussion, refer to the jupyter notebooks.

 # Installation